Vale’s iron ore output just hit another record

 For some, such as Stan Wholley, president for the Americas at CSA Global, the current downtrend is nothing but a expected correction.
 “I think people got exuberant about iron ore on the way up and we are seeing a bit of reality check right now,” he told MINING.com.

-He noted that at least one of the main factors dragging prices down at the moment — high level of stockpiles in China and the anticipated increases in supply coming from Vale and Roy Hill — may soon reverse its course.
+He noted that at least one of the main factors dragging prices down at the moment — high level of stockpiles in China and the anticipated increases in supply coming from Vale and Roy Hill — may soon reverse its course.“There is not a great deal that can be done about the new supply — it will happen.
+However, there are indications that stockpiles in China are decreasing (albeit from record highs) which may slow or even halt the decline,” he said.

 “I also think the handover of power that will be occurring in China later in the year will have a stabilizing influence, as the incoming government will not want to see wild swings in the economy and will want to see growth maintained as they assume power,” said the CSA Global consultant, who has more than 25 years of experience in exploration and mining geology, particularly in the iron ore sector.